 - Visual inspection chamber

-Wood Pellet Impact Matts
+Wood Pellet Impact Mats

-If you have watched the best practice video above you will have noted what an important role the impact mat plays during a bulk delivery.
+If you have watched the best practice video above you will have noticed what an important role the impact mat plays during a bulk delivery.
 Without the impact mat, the wood pellets would fly into the wall and break apart leading to lots of fines and dust.
 The solution is to install a wood pellet impact mat roughly 0.5-0.7m away from the wall of the silo inline with the blown delivery pipe.

 Now, there are quite a few websites selling impact mats (also called damping mats) and I do feel it’s very important to install one.
-However, for a piece of rubber and mounting bracket, some companies overcharge.
+However, for a piece of rubber and mounting bracket, some companies do overcharge.
 For my own installation, I actually used an old air bed which I mounted to the ceiling as an impact mat.
 Its worked perfectly well during the 8 bulk wood pellet deliveries I’ve had over the years.

 The Dangers of Carbon Monoxide

-My storage room is well ventilated, however, as an extra precaution, I’ve also fitted a carbon monoxide monitor which will beep if there is a build-up of carbon monoxide.
+My storage room is well ventilated.
+However, as an extra precaution, I’ve also fitted a carbon monoxide monitor which will beep if there is a build-up of carbon monoxide.

-How Long can you Store Bulk Wood Pellets for?
+How Long Can You Store Bulk Wood Pellets For?

 In the past, I’ve been asked how long wood pellets will last in my storeroom.
-For instance, some people have asked me if wood pellet have a shelf life?
+For instance, some people have asked me if wood pellets have a shelf life?
 The answer is that wood pellets will last pretty much indefinitely as long as you protect them from moisture.
 So that means your bulk wood pellet storage solution must not only protect the fuel from the rain but they must also be stored in a low humidity environment.
 If you don’t your bulk wood pellets will absorb the moisture and expand, making them useless.

-Are Bulk Wood Pellet Deliveries Available in your Area?
+Are Bulk Wood Pellet Deliveries Available In Your Area?

 There is obviously no point in spending the time and money to purchase or build a bulk wood pellet storage solution if you cannot actually get bulk deliveries to your location.
 Whether bulk wood pellet deliveries are available will not only depend on how far away you are from the applicable supplier but also how remote your property is.
-For instance, if you are based down a narrow track which isn’t a proper road I have heard about cases in the past where some suppliers have refused to offer bulk wood pellet deliveries because of access issues.
+For instance, if you are based down a narrow track which isn’t a proper road.
+I have heard about cases in the past where some suppliers have refused to offer bulk wood pellet deliveries because of access issues.
 So if you do live down a small narrow road, check with the bulk wood pellet supplier that access will not be an issue.

-Bulk Wood Pellet Deliveries in the US
+Bulk Wood Pellet Deliveries In The US

 Below are some potential options for bulk wood pellet deliveries in the US if you live within the applicable areas: